jemshit/Android_Architecture_Notes/mvvm_cheatsheet.md

 ## 2. View

 - "Defines the structure, layout and appearance of a view on screen" [[2]](#references)
 - "View in MVVM is similar to view in PM.
 It contains only the UI elements.
-The interaction between view and ViewModel happens using Data Binding, Commands and Notifications..." [[1]](#references)
+The interaction between View and ViewModel happens using Data Binding, Commands and Notifications..." [[1]](#references)
 - "..ViewModel only provides the data, whereas the View is responsible for consuming them." [[5]](#references)
 - In Android, View can consume data using _LifecycleOwner_ and _LiveData_ classes, which stops observing (unsubscribes/disposes) the data at corresponding lifecycles automatically
 - "Even if the View gets to decide how to handle data, that does not mean it needs to contain complicated logic.
 The idea is that ViewModel provides data in a form that View **simply takes and display** - no manipulation required." [[5]](#references)